heatherstock/API/README.md

 - Don't bite off more than you can chew
 - Two heads are better than one (even when the second head is a rubber duck)

 When working together as a team, the team should be more than just a sum of it's parts.
 To achieve this, it's not only ideas that should be shared within the team, but knowledge.
 It's no use if one of the team knows everything about xyz if he then gets hit by a bus (hypothetically speaking).
 I definitely learned this the hard way with deploying to Heroku.
 Such a seemingly simple thing confounded me for a long time, because I didn't take the time to ask my team mate to share his experience with me at the time.
+This meant my individual knowledge wasn't as up to scratch as I expected it to be.

 What added to this stress was 'rushing' so I could have time to create a Dockerfile, something I had never attempted before.
 I like a challenge, and I'm glad I tried to make the Dockerfile.
 I'm also glad I've decided to leave it for another day.

-What solved the issue was taking five minutes to everything to a very patient boyfriend who knows nothing about "Rocoku".
+What solved the Heroku issue in the end was taking five minutes to explain everything to a very patient boyfriend who knows nothing about "Rocoku".